 3 | How will I finance this real estate investment?

 The most obvious way to finance your real estate investment is if you have enough cash.
-If you don’t have a pile of cash lying around, you can use a mortgage to finance your investment.
+If you don’t have a pile of cash lying around, you can use a loan to finance your investment.
 I would recommend reaching out to a local lender to learn more about your options as an investor.

 Another option for financing your investment is to find a partner.
-Working with a partner can lower your risk by requiring less money to finance, and having another person to help with renovations and manage the project.
+Working with a partner can lower your risk by requiring less money to finance, and having another person help with renovations and manage the project.

 4 | What location do I want to focus my investment in?